-Delgamuwa Rajamaha Viharaya – Kuruwita – දෙල්ගමුව රජ මහා විහාරය
+Delgamuwa Rajamaha Viharaya – Kuruwita (දෙල්ගමුව රජ මහා විහාරය)

-RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (7 votes, average: 2.29 out of 5)
+RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (9 votes, average: 2.78 out of 5)

 Loading...

-Delgamuwa Rajamaha Viharaya is a important place of worship for all Buddhists of Sri Lanka as the sacred tooth relic of Buddha was protected inside this temple from the Portuguese for over 40 years.
+Delgamuwa Rajamaha Viharaya is an important place of worship for all Buddhists of Sri Lanka as the sacred tooth relic of Buddha was protected inside this temple from the Portuguese for over 40 years.
 The ancient Kurahan grinding stone in which the holy tooth relic was hidden safely can be seen in this Delgamuwa temple even today.

-When Konappu Bandara ascended the throne of Kandy in 1592, in the name of Wimaladharmasuriya I, the incumbent of the Delgamuwa vihara, handed over the real Relic to the king who enshrined it in Kandy.
+When Konappu Bandara ascended the throne of Kandy in 1592, in the name of Wimaladharmasuriya I, the incumbent of the Delgamuwa Viharaya, handed over the real Relic to the king who enshrined it in Kandy.

 Also See